Maritimes- Iles de la Madeleine & Prince Edward Island – Spring Departure

 Day 5

-Today we visit the eastern part of the islands.
-In the morning, we explore the village of Havre-aux Maisons and make a stop at the Pointe-Basse Harbour to visit the herring smokehouse economuseum.
-We will then make our way to the Echourie lighthouse before stopping at Dune-du-Sud for a walk on the beach and a look at the brilliant cliffs carved by the sea.
-In the afternoon we will visit the villages of Grosse-Isle and Grand-Entrée.
+After a hearty breakfast at the hotel, we will make our way to the lovely eastern islands of the archipelago.
+In the morning, we’ll explore the village of Havre-aux Maisons and make a stop at the Pointe-Basse Harbour to visit the Smokehouse Economuseum.
+We will then make our way to the Echourie Lighthouse before stopping at Dune-du-Sud for a walk on the beach and to look at the brilliant cliffs carved by the sea.
+In the afternoon we will visit the charming villages of Grosse-Isle and Grand-Entrée.
 Dinner is included tonight.
+(B, D).

 Day 6